ChristianSteger/HORAYZON/README.md

 Package to efficiently compute terrain parameters (like **horizon**, **sky view factor**, **topographic openness**, slope angle/aspect) from high-resolution digital elevation model (DEM) data.
 The package also allows to compute **shadow maps** and **correction factors for downwelling direct shortwave radiation** for specific sun positions.
 Horizon computation is based on the high-performance ray-tracing library Intel&copy; Embree.
-Calculations are parallelised with OpenMP (Cython code) or Threading Building Blocks (C++ code).
+Calculations are parallelised with Threading Building Blocks (C++ code).

 When you use HORAYZON, please cite: